ntegrals/magic-cli/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

-Run `sh magic-cli -h` to see all available commands
+Run `magic-cli -h` to see all available commands

 <!-- ROADMAP -->